Terminal/bots.terminal.ink/README.md

 3. `yarn build`

 ## What the hell is this?
-This is the new frontend for ls.terminal.ink, which may be renamed to `bots.terminal.ink` in the future.
+This is the new frontend for ls.terminal.ink, which may or may not be renamed to `discordbots.co.uk` in the future.

-Current previews are deployed [here](https://ls.mss.ovh/).

-If you're looking for the currently running code, look [here](https://github.com/terminal/ls.terminal.ink)

 ## Thanks
 - [AlexFlipnote/ModestaCSS](https://github.com/AlexFlipnote/ModestaCSS)
 - [rafrex/spa-github-pages](https://github.com/rafrex/spa-github-pages)